massive-armadillo/crowd_count_19th_11_Pro_Palestine_Protest_CPH/README.md

 ##

-* The people we report of are shown in the footage material (dir ..**/screenshots_footage_**).
+* The people reported are shown in the footage material (dir ..**/screenshots_footage_**).
 The timestamp of each screenshot is also included.

-  ## Other crowds joining the protest are not filmed
+  ## Other crowds joining the protest are not filmed and therefore not included in our estimate.
 * Additionally, other protesters attended directly Slotspladsen (Christiansborg palace), at the time of the footage (dir ..**/circumstantial_evidence**).
 These are not included in our estimate, neither the ones joining the march at any point after 15:53.
+* This lends to think that the true number is higher than the one estimated via the Jacob's method.